MonitSharma/Learn-Machine-Learning-with-Me/README.md

-# Learn-Machine-Learning-with-Me
+# Learn Machine Learning with Me!!

-A series of code examples for all sorts of machine learning tasks and applications
+A series of code examples for all sorts of machine learning tasks and applications with PyTorch

 <table class="tg">